 The statewide wild turkey population is currently estimated at 20,000 to 25,000 birds, and the outlook for this spring’s turkey season is good statewide.
-Poult production in 2016 was fair, with 2.4 poults per hen measured during summer brood counts, but production was good in 2015, with approximately 3.2 poults per hen measured.
-As a result, a higher proportion of two-year-old gobblers are expected in this year’s harvest.
+Poult production in 2017 was slightly better than in 2016, with 2.4 poults per hen measured during summer brood counts, but production was also good in 2015, with approximately 3.2 poults per hen measured.
+As a result, a higher proportion of three-year-old gobblers are expected in this year’s harvest.
 If New Jersey experiences another year or two of weather conditions conducive to good summer productivity our turkey population should continue to rise.

-The winter survival rate of poults has been excellent throughout the state, and with the mild temperatures and low snowfall amounts the Division of Fish and Wildlife has received no reports of turkey mortality due to winter weather.
-Even though much of the state experienced some heavy snow, which can hamper the winter movement of flocks, the snow was not deep nor long lasting enough for turkey movement to be impeded.
+The winter survival rate of poults has been excellent throughout the state, and even with the cold temperatures we’ve experienced the Division of Fish and Wildlife has received no reports of turkey mortality due to winter weather.
+Even though much of the state experienced snow, which can hamper the winter movement of flocks, the snow was not deep nor long lasting enough for turkey movement to be impeded.

 LAST SPRING’S HARVEST

-Spring wild turkey hunters harvested 2,906 gobblers during the five-week season that began on April 25 and ended on May 27, 2016.
-This total was slightly below the average harvest of the last five years.
+Spring wild turkey hunters harvested 3,011 gobblers during the five-week season that began on April 24 and ended on May 26, 2017.
+This total was slightly above the average harvest of the last five years.

 Over the counter permits are now available and can be purchased at license agents or online at www.nj.wildlifelicense.com.
 Permits will be available as long as the permit supply lasts or the season ends.
-If you decide to use the Internet you cannot print the permits from home.
-They must be mailed, and can take 7 – 10 business days (additional shipping charges apply) so hunters need to plan accordingly.
+Pemits purchased online cannot be printed at home; they are mailed and can take 7 – 10 business days to arrive (additional shipping charges apply) so hunters need to plan accordingly.

 TURKEY HUNTING AREA RECOMMENDATIONS

 New Jersey’s 121 Wildlife Management Areas (WMAs) offer diverse landscapes and endless opportunities for turkey hunters.
-Nearly 348,000 acres statewide currently comprise the WMA system so hunters are sure to find a prime hunting spot to fit their needs.
+More than 350,000 acres statewide currently comprise the WMA system so hunters are sure to find a prime hunting spot to fit their needs.
 New properties and additions to existing properties are continually being added, so hunters should check the Fish and Wildlife website regularly for updates to the WMA system.

 Many State Parks and Forests are also open to turkey hunting, as is the Delaware Water Gap National Recreation Area.

-A list of public lands available for turkey hunting can be found at www.njfishandwildlife.com/pdf/huntland_turkey.pdf (pdf, 50kb).
+A list of public lands available for turkey hunting can be found at www.njfishandwildlife.com/pdf/huntland_turkey.pdf.

 MANDATORY GOBBLER CHECK IN